Where to Share your Photographs

 PhotoBlog is free to use and allows you unlimited photo uploads a month.
 You can add up to 10 photos per story.

 As a photographer, the exhibition is probably the pinnacle of presenting your photos.
-You are able to print physical copies of your images in a reasonable size and frame them nicely.
+You are able to print physical copies of your images in a reasonable size and as an Aluminium-Dibond Foto by Zor the pictures will look even better.

 Depending on the number of images, it doesn’t come cheap to hang all your photos.
 From my own experience it doesn’t need to be the most expensive frame, but when it comes to image quality, it is better to invest a little more than to go cheap.
 Especially the paper can have a huge influence on the perception of your photo.